Weight training sets, How many is enough? Opinions vary, I have seen this debate rage on for over 30 years.

 Listen to your body when it’s had enough, back off when it has, this often encourages you to come back for the next training day...

-As I advanced as a bodybuilder; I found that smaller muscle groups tend to need 8 to 10 sets, once your conditioned!
+As a general note: I found that smaller muscle groups tend to need 8 to 10 sets, once your conditioned!
 This seems to be where the sweet spot was for me personally.

 Bigger body parts such as legs and back, I may do a few more sets for, if I felt they needed it.